Electric vehicles are vehicles charged from an external electricity source.

 A contestable fund of up to $6 million per year to encourage and support innovative low emission vehicle projects

-Changes to the Land Transport Act 1998 will be made through the Energy Innovation (Electric Vehicles and Other Matters) Amendment Bill, which is currently before Parliament.
+Changes to the Land Transport Act 1998 which were led by the Ministry of Transport and the New Zealand Transport Agency were made through the Energy Innovation (Electric Vehicles and Other Matters) Amendment Act.

 Review of tax depreciation rates and the method for calculating fringe benefit tax, for electric vehicles to ensure electric vehicles are not being unfairly disadvantaged